Lon-the-ham/MDM_Bot/documentation.md

 ### MusicBrainz

 It can be nice to have the bot fetch genre tags from the MusicBrainz database, if it doesn't find tags on last.fm etc. You do not need an API key for that, in fact the feature probably already works without anything.
-However the devs over at MusicBrainz asks users to provide a contact e-mail address when using their services.
+However the devs over at MusicBrainz ask users to provide a contact e-mail address when using their services.
 For this reason it is probably nice if you'd provide a contact e-mail as follows in your environment file:

 > contact_email = `e-mail address`